 Don’t believe us?
 Check out this awesome video taken on the last night of one session.
 Trust us, some of the folks reciting here had never done this before.
 If they can do it, you can do it!

 Free of charge!
 Your learning has been made possible by the chesed (loving generosity) of SVARA-niks who came before you, SVARA and our funding partners, and the sponsorship of Mishkan Chicago.
 As individuals experience the joy, power, and importance–to their lives and to the world around them–of learning Talmud, they want you to experience it, too.
+You are only required to purchase your own masechet (tractate) of Talmud and your dictionaries (see below), as your means allow.

-If, after learning in the bet midrash, you want to, and have the means to, make it possible for others to have the same opportunity, you can deepen your practice of chesed then!
+If, after learning in the bet midrash, you want to, and have the means to, make it possible for others to have the same opportunity, you can deepen your practice of chesed and contribute.
 This is how Torah has been transmitted for 3,000 years, and we think it’s a pretty good system.
 It got us here.
-And if we keep it up, in 3,000 years people will still be learning and being shaped by this really wise tradition.
+And if we keep it up, in 3,000 years people will still be learning and being shaped by this wise tradition.

 This is a six-week term.
 While unforeseen circumstances do arise, it is important that you plan to be at all six sessions.
-Each week builds on the work of the previous week, and students who miss a week will find it extremely difficult to catch up and participate fully.
+Each week builds on the work of the previous week, and students who miss a week find it extremely difficult to catch up and participate fully.
 In addition, your chevruta depends on you for their learning as well!

-We are also trying to create an intimate community of learners, and consistency is important in developing such a community.
+We are trying to create an intimate community of learners, and consistency is important in developing such a community.
 If you are not down for this sort of commitment – that’s ok – just let us know; we’ll let you know about other ways to learn with us!

 At the first session, students will be provided with a bound volume of the tractate of Talmud we will be learning—a masechet—at a cost of $20.
 You will be able to pay for your masechet when you register.
 If you have your own unvocalized, unpunctuated, untranslated volume of the Vilna Shas or cannot afford the $20, please let us know.